sirpaulmcd/Client-Server-Tic-Tac-Toe/README.md

 <img src="https://cdn.discordapp.com/attachments/751158308236165191/771895749137924096/Screen_Shot_2020-10-30_at_18.16.56.png" height=150 />
 </p>

-They will then wait to be matched with an oppoenent.
+They will then wait to be matched with an opponent.
 Once found, the game will begin.
 The first person to connect to the server is the first person to play.
 <p align="center">
 <img src="https://media.giphy.com/media/p4Csz2GlROWlKMEgSe/giphy.gif" height=200 />